gushogg-blake/rollup-plugin-spincheck/readme.md

 ## Purpose

 When writing complex algorithms it's often required to search a tree or do some other kind of iteration where infinite loops are possible.
-In these cases a freeze is the least desirable result, as it's usually impossible to know which part of the code is in an infinite loop.
+In these cases a freeze is the least desirable result, as it's usually impossible even to know which part of the code is in an infinite loop.

 To address this, I found myself writing things like: